BSC-ES/autosubmit/docs/source/devguide/platforms/index.rst

         CALENDAR: standard

-Add the following PARAMETER after, this will point towards the folder containing all the scripts instructions to be used to execute the experiment in the platform
+Add the following PARAMETER will point towards the folder containing all the scripts and instructions to be used to execute the experiment in the platform

 .. code-block:: yaml

     LOCAL:
-        PROJECT_PATH: ~/autosubmit/project # path to your project sources
+        PROJECT_PATH: /home/user/experiment_example # path to your project sources

 Autosubmit will copy your sources to the ``$autosubmit_installation/$expid/proj/%PROJECT.PROJECT_DESTINATION%``.